Tra Holder: MKS Dąbrowa Górnicza (2020–2021)

 On January 15, 2020, Holder signed with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).

 Nürnberg Falcons (2021)

 In January 2021, Holder signed with Nürnberg Falcons BC of the German ProA.

 Birmingham Squadron (2021–2022)

 On October 25, Holder signed with the Birmingham Squadron after being acquired from the available player pool.
 He was then later waived on January 31, 2022.
 On February 16, 2022, Holder was reacquired and activated by the Birmingham Squadron.
 On March 2, 2022, Holder was waived by the Birmingham Squadron.

 Westchester Knicks (2022)

 On March 5, 2022, Holder was acquired via available player pool by the Westchester Knicks.
 On December 14, 2022, Holder was waived.

 Mexico City Capitanes (2023)

 On February 13, 2023, Holder was acquired by the Mexico City Capitanes.
 On February 28, 2023, Holder was waived.

 BG Göttingen (2024–2025)

 On October 10, 2024, he signed with BG Göttingen of the Basketball Bundesliga (BBL).

+Obradoiro (2026–present)

+On April 2, 2026, he signed for Obradoiro of the Spanish Primera FEB.